 An arrow denotes an influence.
-A influences B means that knowing A would directly affect our belief or expectation about the value of B. An influence expresses knowledge about relevance.
-It does not necessarily imply a causal relation, or a flow of material, data, or money.
+An arrow from A to B means that that knowing A would directly affect our belief or expectation about the value of B. An influence expresses knowledge about relevance.
+It may, but need not, imply a causal relation, or a flow of material, information, or money.

 Decision trees and influence diagrams

 Decision tree for R&D and commercialization of a new product.

 Decision trees and the influence diagrams are complementary views of a decision problem: Decision trees display the set of alternative values for each decision and chance variable as branches coming out of each node.
 The influence diagram shows the dependencies among the variables more clearly than the decision tree.
 The decision tree shows more details of possible paths or scenarios as sequences of branches from left to right.
 But, this detail comes at a steep price: First, you must treat all variables as discrete (a small number of alternatives) even if they are actually continuous.
 Second, the number of nodes in a decision tree increases exponentially with the number of decision and chance variables.
 We would need 121 nodes to display the decision tree corresponding to the simple market-analysis influence diagram at the top of this page, even if we assume only three branches for each of the two decisions and two chance variables.
 The tree would be too complicated to display on this Web page.
 The influence diagram is a much more compact representation.